Posts Tagged ‘phone’

 First, I hate the AT&T network.
 I have used T-Mobile, Sprint, and Verizon in the past (as well as a pre-cursor to Verizon – Cellular One and a pre-cursor to AT&T – Ameritech).
 I have owned a cell phone (used to call it a car phone) since 1990.
 I have never had so many dropped phone calls when I am sitting in one location and the person I am talking to is in one location.
 AT&T has to have the worst network in the USA.

-The other big complaint about the iPhone is the hysteria around it.
+My final big complaint about the iPhone is the hysteria around it.
 Yes, I have a good number of apps that I use to do my job or get through my day.
 However, I don’t love the apps.
 To me, a phone should have this stuff just because it can.
 I am a bit tired of the “coolest app” conversation that inevitably happens when I talk to another iPhone user (esp. one that doesn’t use it for work related reasons).